kevinlondon/kevinlondon.github.io/src/content/blog/2015-09-25-using-bandit-in-the-field.md

 ---
-title: Using Bandit in the Field
+title: "Using Bandit in the Field"
 pubDatetime: 2015-09-25T22:17:10
-description: "A discussion of using Bandit to find vulnerabilities in Python code"
+description: "Real-world experience using Bandit to scan Python codebases for security vulnerabilities.
+What works, what doesn't, and how to integrate it into your workflow."
 tags:
   - python
   - security
+  - bandit
 ---

 > Late 2019 Note: This is a post I had sitting in my draft folder since 2015.